-Anything that happens, especially something of importance.
+What is an Event?Anything that happens, especially something of importance.
 It can be a planned public or social occasion.
 An event can be a wedding celebration, office party, fashion show, conference, product launch, sports event, rock concert, exhibition, seminar and much more…

-According to Henri Fayol, “To manage is to forecast and to plan, to organise, to command, to co-ordinate and to control.”
+What is Management?According to Henri Fayol, “To manage is to forecast and to plan, to organise, to command, to co-ordinate and to control.”
 Simplifying it further, management is the way something’s handled.
 Or using necessary skills to achieve desired goals and objectives.

 Skill Required to Become an Event ManagerManaging and producing an event efficiently requires a considerable range of skills.
 An event manager needs to posses these skills set:

 - Be able to multi-task

 - Great communication and people skill

 - Posses creativity

 - Ability to work under pressure and tight deadlines